mirandanc/mirandanc/README.md

-- 🔭 I’m currently working on full-stack development
+- 🔭 I’m currently working on full stack development
 - 🌱 I’m currently deepning my knowlage with Ruby-on-Rails and React
 - 📫 How to reach me: https://www.linkedin.com/in/amnc-development/